mduk/gowi/README.md

 By passing the Application object to Stages, we are allowing them access to all the Application's resources, namely Configuration and Services.
 By passing the Request, they all have immediate access to the input data, and by passing a *shared, persistent* Response instance to each of them, the Response can be built up incrementally.
 A great example of this is that a single stage can read query parameters and set response cookies early on, leaving your controller care-free.

-Just as a Response can be built incrementally, a Response can also be handled incrementally.
+Just as a Response can be built incrementally, a Request can also be handled incrementally.
 Maybe you want to handle all your GET requests first before you bother connecting to the write database?

 Because stages are just things that happen in order, there's absolutely no distinction between a bootstrapper and a controller beyond a line on your whiteboard.
 This makes it easy to reorder stages and create multi-tierd applications.